Hieromon/AutoConnect/mkdocs/acelements.md

 ### <i class="fa fa-caret-right"></i> name

-It is the `name` of the AutoConnectStyle element and is useful only to access this element from the sketch.
+It is the `name` of the AutoConnectStyle element and is useful only to access this element from the Sketch.
 It does not affect the generated HTML code.

 ### <i class="fa fa-caret-right"></i> value